May in the Grand Canyon

 Drawbacks of Visiting in MAY

-The drawbacks of visiting in May are first and foremost, that the bottom of the Canyon begins heating up significantly.
+The biggest drawback of visiting in May is that the bottom of the Canyon begins heating up significantly.
 If you’re backpacking, hiking rim to rim, or hiking to Phantom Ranch, you can expect the highs to begin edging into the 90s.
 That’s ambient air temperature in the shade – in the sun can feel much hotter.
+This leaves hikers with the threat of heat exhaustion or heat stroke, the latter of which can lead to coma or death if not treated.
+While May is not anywhere near the temperatures of summer, visitors can still be in danger of heat illnesses if they are not prepared.
+This leaves much of the canyon inaccessible as long hikes that stretch through the middle of the day are inadvisable due to the heat.
 The other major drawback with May is that the summer crowds are beginning to appear.
 As mentioned above, they aren’t at summer levels yet, but it’s much busier than winter months and even March and April.
+This makes trails crowded, roads busy and sometimes congested, and overlook parking lots full.
+At many other national parks, the key to avoiding the crowds in the summer is to go on a hike, but in Grand Canyon long hikes to avoid crowds are not advisable, again, because of the heat.
+This leaves guests all crowded together, especially during midday when the temperatures are at their hottest and the air conditioned buildings are nearing capacity.

 Things to Do in MAY